Nomad-engineers/threads-platform/_plans/005-development-roadmap.md

 4. **Flexible integration strategy** for Threads API limitations
 5. **Comprehensive testing and optimization** before launch

-The roadmap balances speed to market with quality and scalability, positioning Threadlytics for successful entry into the social media analytics market and establishing a foundation for long-term growth.
+The roadmap balances speed to market with quality and scalability, positioning Threads-Boost for successful entry into the social media analytics market and establishing a foundation for long-term growth.